 Other types of arthritis and related conditions

-- Enteropathic arthritis – a form of chronic, inflammatory arthritis associated with inflammatory bowel disease (IBD), the two best-known types being ulcerative colitis and Crohn's disease.
-About one in five people with Crohn's or ulcerative colitis will develop enteropathic arthritis.
+- enteropathic arthritis – a form of chronic inflammatory arthritis associated with inflammatory bowel disease (IBD), the 2 main types being ulcerative colitis and Crohn's disease.
+About 1 in 5 people with Crohn's disease or ulcerative colitis will develop enteropathic arthritis.
 The most common areas affected by inflammation are the peripheral (limb) joints and the spine.

-- Reactive arthritis – this can cause inflammation of the joints, eyes and urethra (the tube that urine passes through).
+- reactive arthritis – this can cause inflammation of the joints, eyes and the tube that urine passes through (urethra).
 It develops shortly after an infection of the bowel, genital tract or, less frequently, after a throat infection.

 Symptoms of arthritis

-The symptoms of arthritis you experience will vary depending on the type you have.
+The symptoms you experience will vary depending on the type you have.

 This is why it's important to have an accurate diagnosis if you have:

 - restricted movement of the joints

 - warm red skin over the affected joint